 - Beat the eggs in a stand mixer until they're frothy and light yellow.
 Add in the 1 cup of the granulated sugar, the oil, and the 1 teaspoon of vanilla.
 Mix until everything is combined.

-- Slowly mix the quicky fig jam into the batter.
+- Slowly mix the fig jam into the batter.
 (If you're using walnuts, add them now.)
 Pour the batter into the prepared pan and spread it into an even layer.

-Meanwhile, make the glaze:
+Make the glaze:

 - Once it comes to a boil, immediately remove the pan from heat and keep stirring.
 It will be foamy and will escape the pan if not stirred!

-- Stir in the 1 teaspoon of vanilla and then let the glaze sit to wait for the cake.
+- Stir in 1 teaspoon of vanilla and then let the glaze sit to wait for the cake.

 Finish the cake: